holsee/EarthquakeKata/README.md

 system is in place to record where earthquakes occur and how powerful they are.

 Earthquake strength is measured by the ‘magnitude moment’:
-- earthquakes of magnitude three or lower usually imperceptible
+- earthquakes of magnitude three or lower are usually imperceptible.
 - those with magnitude seven and over can cause serious damage over large areas.

 National seismological observatories record earthquakes that occur.

 Problem specification

 ---------------------

 Define Data Structures and Functions to store and retrieve information about the magnitude,